 Business Information Systems (BIS) underpin everything a business does.
 In an information age, with a focus on information as a key business resource, BIS has emerged as the key enabler of innovation and operational efficiency by ensuring the right information is available to the right people at the right time.

 The difference between information systems (IS) and information technology (IT) is that IS incorporates the technology, people and processes involved with information.
 IT is the design and implementation of information, or data, within the information system.
 While both IT and IS will involve working with others, IS professionals are typically more integrated in using technology and other systems to accomplish business objectives.
 IT professionals, while serving an important function to the overall organization, are more focused on the machines and hardware and software systems.

 BIS examines how information, knowledge, data, and enterprise information systems can be used strategically for business process improvement.
 A BIS professional knows how to develop innovative and practical solutions for business problems.
 Some of the main functions of this occupation include BIS strategy and e-commerce, information and knowledge management, business intelligence and decision making, and business process management and innovation.

 According to a Job Outlook report, the median annual income for Business Information Systems professionals is AU$118,248 with a significant fraction of high earners receiving considerably more.
 Data shows that 90% of professionals in this area are working in full-time jobs.

 There is currently a global shortage of workers skilled in BIS and salaries for graduates are relatively high, with professionals in demand.
 Employers are looking for people who understand both business and technology issues and have the skills and knowledge to help shape their organisation’ strategy and planning.
-By studying BIS, you will be equipped with the blend of sought-after business and technical skills, and play an important role in helping organisations make the most of the potential of modern information and communication technologies.
+By studying BIS, you will be equipped with a blend of sought-after business and technical skills and play an important role in helping organisations make the most of the potential of modern information and communication technologies.

 Why study Business Information Systems in Australia?